TheCardinalSystem/Command-Package/README.md

 This library also includes some simple utility classes which are useful for common tasks (such as randomization, string formatting, comparisons, etc).

-To download, please go to the [release page](https://github.com/TheCardinalSystem/Command-Package/releases).
+To download, please go to the [releases page](https://github.com/TheCardinalSystem/Command-Package/releases).

 ## Resources
 This project is solely owned by ***Cardinal System*** and _no individual_ may release implementing versions without accrediting the project owner.
 All updates are to be obtained at [the official github](https://github.com/TheCardinalSystem/Command-Packaget "Cardinal System Package") and no other location.
 This project is open source, so _developers may append/alter/implement_ the sources as they please (with due accredation).